cesarcolle/ScxmlGenerator/README.md

 Where fct is a function pointer.

-Now enjoy the Finite State Machine Generate
+Now enjoy the Finite State Machine Generated

 ##############################################################